syncfusion-content/aurelia-docs/Aurelia/Schedule/how-to.md

 ## Customize the Default Appointment Window

 Apart from the custom appointment window, it is possible to customize the default appointment window by adding/removing the required number of fields into it.
-This can be achieved through the **create** event of the scheduler.
+This can be achieved through the **appointmentWindowOpen** event of the scheduler.

 The following code example depicts the way to achieve the customization of default appointment window.